 Not just that, for advanced users, the library also allows you to read all flight parameters and sensor values, and control your drone’s flight and position accordingly.
 Think about it, you can now combine the power of Python with your LiteWing drone.
 You could use your laptop camera to control the drone using gestures, use your microphone for voice commands, or interface modules like UWB, GPS RTK, or a lighthouse camera and control your drone based on those inputs, and much more.

 We will be building many more interesting tutorials using this library.
 But for now, in this tutorial, let’s understand the basics of controlling your LiteWing drone using Python and go through the important syntax used in this library.
-This LiteWing-Library abstracts the low-level communication layer while keeping core engineering concepts such as PID tuning, position hold, sensor fusion visible and configurable, and is built on top of the cflib.
+This LiteWing-Library abstracts the low-level communication layer while keeping core engineering concepts such as telemetry acquisition, navigation, position hold, sensor fusion visible and configurable, and is built on top of the cflib.

 Installation